bricker0/choropleth_map/README.md

 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/Picture2.png)

 If you would like to read more about the basic of QGIS - there are lots of resources online.

+Here is a tutorial about how to add data to your project.

 <a href="https://www.qgistutorials.com/en/docs/3/importing_spreadsheets_csv.html">Tutorial about how to import and open a CSV file in QGIS</a>.